-The official currency of Slovakia is the euro, with symbol € and currency code EUR.
+The official currency of Slovakia (country code: SK) is the Euro, with symbol € and currency code EUR.

 The euro (ISO: EUR) is involved in slightly more than 30% of all foreign exchange deals, and as such, is the world’s second most traded currency, behind the US dollar.